Resident Councils and Organizations

 The Minneapolis Highrise Representative Council (MHRC) is the independent (501C3) city-wide public housing highrise tenant organization in Minneapolis.
 Its mission is to “promote self-government by residents of public housing, and to represent their interests to the Minneapolis Public Housing Authority, public officials, service providers and other organizations.”

-MHRC’s offices are located at the Heritage Park Senior Services Center (HPSSC), 1015 Fourth Avenue North, Minneapolis on the 2nd floor.
-The MHRC Board, comprised of two members elected from each highrise, meets the third Thursday of every other month at 9:30am at HPSSC.
-For more information please call MHRC’s main office at (612) 342-1330 or email firstname.lastname@example.org.
+MHRC’s offices are located at the Cora McCorvey Health and Wellness Center, 1015 Fourth Avenue North, Minneapolis on the 2nd floor.
+For more information please call MHRC’s main office at (612) 342-1330.
+You can also like or follow MHRC on Facebook!

 There are a number of established committees comprised of public housing residents that provide a strong advisory function to MPHA and public housing in Minneapolis.
-These include the Tenant Advisory Committee, Resident Advisory Board, City-wide Capital Improvements Committee, the Security Advisory Committee, the Maintenance and Modernization Committee and others.
-Their advice and input is valuable to MPHA’s ongoing success in its daily operations.
+These include the Resident Advisory Board (RAB), MHRC Security Advisory Committee, MHRC Maintenance and Modernization Committee and others.
+Their advice and input is invaluable to MPHA’s ongoing success in its daily operations.